Safe driving on long trips means taking regular breaks to rest your mind and body.

 Driver fatigue is a major cause of vehicle crashes, so try to take a 15-minute break about every two hours.
 Stretch your legs, move around and revive.
 Have a beverage (non-alcoholic, of course) and maybe something to eat.

 Whenever you’re on the road, watch for signs of fatigue like:

 - tired eyes

 - slow reaction time

 Across the province, the ministry has about 170 rest areas, for you to take a short break.
 All of our rest areas are equipped with garbage cans and toilets – ranging from classic rustic pit toilets, to compost toilets, to full-flush facilities.
-The majority have picnic tables and some rest areas even have trails and scenic lookouts.
+The majority have picnic tables and some rest areas even have trails and scenic lookouts and WiFi.

 Another great place to take a break from the road is a provincial park.
 Many are not far off the highway.
 They provide not only the amenities of a rest area, but usually running water, short trails and sometimes even a lake in which to take a refreshing plunge.
 So, if you’re feeling groggy, it’s time to get off the highway and recharge!
 Take care out there folks and enjoy the drive!